The 10 Most Common Signs of Drug Use and Addiction

 What Are the 10 Most Common Signs of Drug Use and Addiction?

-While every person’s experience of drug use or addiction is unique to them, there are some signs that are common to most people who abuse substances:
+While every person’s experience of drug use or addiction is unique, there are some signs that are common to many people who abuse substances, including the following:

 1. Intense cravings.

 3. Withdrawal symptoms.

 4. Physical dependence.